Top 5 CRED Interview Questions For SDE Role

 - Discuss sharding and replication for the distributed layer

-2. Implement an LRU Cache
+Question 2: Implement an LRU Cache

-Asked in: DSA Round
+Asked in: DSA round

 What CRED evaluates: